SAP/terraform-provider-btp/docs/resources/subaccount.md

 - `description` (String) A description of the subaccount for customer-facing UIs.
 - `labels` (Map of Set of String) The set of words or phrases assigned to the subaccount.
 - `parent_id` (String) The ID of the subaccount’s parent entity.
 If the subaccount is located directly in the global account (not in a directory), then this is the ID of the global account.
+- `used_for_production` (Boolean) Shows whether the subaccount has been setup for production purposes.

 ### Read-Only